 If you want that same giant screen size without the equally-huge price, then the TCL 4-Series Roku TV (85S435) is our value pick for 85-inch models.
-It delivers great 4K performance and decent HDR support, not to mention reliably excellent Roku TV smarts, and does it all for less than some smaller premium 4K TVs.
+It delivers great 4K performance and decent HDR support, not to mention reliably excellent Roku TV smarts.
+Even better, it does it all for less than some smaller premium 4K TVs.

 The best 85-inch TVs in 2022

 The Samsung QN90A Neo QLED TV combines Samsung's highly refined quantum dot technology with the tight control of mini-LED backlighting, resulting in one of the best TV displays you'll ever see.
 Brilliant color and unmatched brightness make for superb performance, and Samsung pairs that with a bounty of smart TV functions and genuinely intelligent features, like a solar-powered remote control that eliminates the need to swap out batteries – delivering eco-friendly design and unbeaten convenience at the same time.

 The whole thing is packed into a gorgeous 1-inch-thick design that contains a huge array of smart features, potent Dolby Atmos sound and some of the best performance we've ever seen.
 HDMI 2.1 connectivity comes standard, along with gamer-friendly features and impressive 12.6-millisecond lag time for an unparalleled gaming experience.
 It's the best 85-inch TV we saw last year, and it continues to be a great choice in 2022.
-It was the winner of the 2021 Tom's Guide Award for Best TV, and a second award as the best gaming TV of the year.
+It was the winner of the 2021 Tom's Guide Award for Best TV, and won a second award as the best gaming TV of the year.